chadblack/2021MLA/assignments.md

 For ten of the semester's weeks, students will write a 1 page paper that synthesizes the readings and our synchronous and asynchronous sessions.
 Weekly Reports are due by midnight on Friday, uploaded onto Canvas.
-The report will respond to all four of the following prompts:
+The report should be three paragraphs long, a respond to all four of the following prompts:

 * Identify at least one concept, event, claim, or proper noun mentioned in the